Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 One incident, which blurs the line between legend and reality in the matter, occurred in 1898.
 Italian lawyer and amateur photographer, Secondo Pia, photographed the Shroud of Turin.
 When observing the negatives, he noticed that the image of Christ appeared vividly.

 This incident set off new interest in the Shroud and led to speculation that the Shroud was actually a “photograph” created when the energy released from the resurrection transposed Jesus’s image onto the Shroud.
-In addition, for many, this became definitive evidence that that Shroud was genuine.
+In addition, for many, this became definitive evidence that the Shroud was genuine.

 An Historical Perspective